Image tracing: Manual

 The image can be vectorized manually.
 A person could look at the image, make some measurements, and then write the output file by hand.
 That was the case for the vectorization of a technical illustration about neutrinos.
 The illustration has a few geometric shapes and a lot of text; it was relatively easy to convert the shapes, and the SVG vector format allows the text (even subscripts and superscripts) to be entered easily.

 The original image did not have any curves (except for the text), so the conversion is straightforward.
 Curves make the conversion more complicated.
 Manual vectorization of complicated shapes can be facilitated by the tracing function built into some vector graphics editing programs.

 If the image is not yet in machine readable form, then it has to be scanned into a usable file format.

 Once there is a machine-readable bitmap, the image can be imported into a graphics editing program (such as Adobe Illustrator, CorelDRAW, or Inkscape).
 Then a person can manually trace the elements of the image using the program's editing features.
 Curves in the original image can be approximated with lines, arcs, and Bézier curves.
 An illustration program allows spline knots to be adjusted for a close fit.
 Manual vectorization is possible, but it can be tedious.

-Although graphics drawing programs have been around for a long time, artists may find the freehand drawing facilities are awkward even when a drawing tablet is used.
+Although graphics drawing programs have been around for a long time, artists may find the freehand drawing facilities awkward even when a drawing tablet is used.
 Instead of using a program, Pepper recommends making an initial sketch on paper.
 Instead of scanning the sketch and tracing it freehand in the computer, Pepper states: "Those proficient with a graphic tablet and stylus could make the following changes directly in CorelDRAW by using a scan of the sketch as an underlay and drawing over it.
 I prefer to use pen and ink, and a light table"; most of the final image was traced by hand in ink.
 Later the line-drawing image was scanned at 600 dpi, cleaned up in a paint program, and then automatically traced with a program.
 Once the black and white image was in the graphics program, some other elements were added and the figure was colored.

 Similarly, Ploch recreated a design from a digital photograph.
 The JPEG was imported and some "basic shapes" were traced by hand and colored in the graphics drawing program; more complex shapes were handled differently.
 Ploch used a bitmap editor to remove the background and crop the more complex image components.
 He then printed the image and traced it by hand onto tracing paper to get a clean black and white line drawing.
 That drawing was scanned and then vectorized with a program.